thehowl/claws/README.md

 ## Getting started

+You can grab the latest release binary from the [releases page](https://github.com/thehowl/claws/releases).
+Simply download it, extract it, and run it in a command line (or, well, double click it...).

-For the moment, this is in a very early stage, and as such it does not have binaries you can install directly.
-But if you have go, it is easy as running the following command and making sure that `$GOPATH/bin` (or `$GOBIN`) is in your PATH.
+If you have Go set up, it is easy as running the following command and making sure that `$GOPATH/bin` (or `$GOBIN`) is in your PATH.
+Keep in mind that this way claws could be unstable.

 ```
 go get -v -u github.com/thehowl/claws